lumoslabs/aleph/README.md

 * `gem install aleph_analytics && aleph playground`
 * To list gem executables, just type `aleph --help`

+#### Importing environment variables

+The Aleph gem has an executable called `import_env_variables` which will take a yaml file named `env.yml` and import values inside as environment variables.

+1. Write an `env.yml` file in your configuration path (`/tmp/aleph/configuration` unless you specified otherwise)
+2. `aleph import_env_variables -r {rails_env}`

+#### Configuring Redshift
+To connect to your own Redshift

+1. Make a `redshift.yml` file in your configuration path
+2. Follow this [example](config/example/redshift.yml) and fill in your `host`, `database`, and `port` information.
+3. Set `ADMIN_REDSHIFT_USERNAME` and `ADMIN_REDSHIFT_PASSWORD` with the user/pw of your Redshift connection (see
+  Importing environment variables" above)

 ## Installation

 ### Dependencies
 For a proper production installation, Aleph needs an external Redis instance and operational database.
 The locations of these services can be configured using [environment variables](docs/ENVIRONMENT_VARIABLES.md).
 More detailed instructions on configuration can be found [here](docs/ADVANCED_CONFIGURATION.md).
+Example configurations can be found [here](config/example).

 ### The app
 There are a number of ways to install and deploy Aleph.
 The simplest is to set up a Dockerfile that installs aleph as a gem: